 I’m a big fan of the service.
 And I’m confident once you try them out, you’ll love them too.

 Full disclosure – I’m a fan of DistroKid as well and have used them to release music in the past.
-But TuneCore just makes more sense for the future.
+But TuneCore just makes more sense for the future with their new pricing.

 In most cases, if you’re a serious independent music artist you’re likely better off with a company like TuneCore.
 Their offering is just better suited to musicians who are serious about growing their brand and their music careers.